TRIQS/triqs/doc/reference/c++/arrays/concepts.rst

 * **Purpose** :

-  The most abstract definition of something that behaves like an immutable array.
+  The most abstract definition of something that behaves like an immutable array on a cuboid domain.

-   * it has a domain (hence a rank).
+   * it has a cuboid domain (hence a rank).
    * it can be evaluated on any value of the indices in the domain

    * NB : It does not need to be stored in memory.
 A formal expression, e.g. model this concept.